Ducki/ActiveTagHelper/README.md

     ```
    @addTagHelper *, ActiveTagHelper
     ```
-## Add `check-active` to your links
+## Add `check-active` attribute to your links
-Every link that should be checked for an `active` class needs to get the `check-active` attribute.
+Every link that should have its destination and current route compared needs to get the `check-active` attribute.

 ### Example